Sage-Bionetworks-Challenges/orca-evaluation-templates/README.md

    - `probability` values are floats between 0.0 and 1.0, and cannot be null/None
    - There is exactly one prediction per patient (no missing or duplicate IDs)
-   - There are no predictions for patients not found in the groundtruth (unknown IDs)
+   - There are only predictions for patients found in the groundtruth (no unknown IDs)

 > [!IMPORTANT]
 > Modifying the `main()` function is highly discouraged.
 This function has